SkylineCommunications/dataminer-docs-connectors/connector/doc/Huawei_eSight.md

 ### Initialization

-For the connector to retrieve the desired information, it is necessary to set the proper credentials (username/password) in the **General page** once the element is initialize.
+For the connector to retrieve the desired information, it is necessary to set the proper credentials (username/password) in the **General page** once the element is initialized.

 ### Redundancy